 As an organization governed by public law, which serves the public interest and falls under the provisions of the General Administrative Law Act, the University of Twente must also comply with the Accessibility of Websites and Apps (Temporary Measures) Decree.
 (See also Article 1 of the Decree: https://zoek.officielebekendmakingen.nl/stb-2018-141.html – in Dutch only – which came into force on 1 July 2018).

 The definitions (see above link) contain the elements which must comply with the rules of the Decree.
-These cover all content: the entire body of information that an organization wishes to transmit on a website or app, including text, downloadable documents, forms and interactive elements, such as the processing of digital forms and the completion of identification procedures.
+These cover all content: the entire body of information that an organisation wishes to transmit on a website or app, including text, downloadable documents, forms and interactive elements, such as the processing of digital forms and the completion of identification procedures.
 Article 2 of the Decree lists those elements which are NOT covered by the rules of the Decree.

 A phased approach has been taken to implementation: see Article 6 of the Decree.